Who Is the Millionaire: Graphics

 At first, Ai là triệu phú had a black interface similar to the most international versions, with a smaller question lozenge.
 From May 2008, the show switched to the modern blue Rave graphic based on the Australian version.
 When Ai là triệu phú returned from July 2011, the show used the Norwegian graphic with Arial font.

 From June 2013: The question lozenge was smaller due to VTV3 switching to a widescreen format.
 Previously, in Hot Seat version, the question lozenge was also smaller, even though VTV3 was still using a standard screen format.
-At the end of 2014, Ai là triệu phú switched to a new, more beautiful and easier-to-see blue Rave graphic, inspired by the 2010 purple flux graphic in the UK version and blue rave graphic in Latin America, india hindi.
+At the end of 2014, Ai là triệu phú switched to a new, more beautiful and easier-to-see blue Rave graphic, inspired by the 2010 purple flux graphic in the UK and France version and blue rave graphic in Latin America, India Hindi.

-In 2021, the show switched to a brand new graphic, inspired by the design of Olga van den Brandt (Netherlands version) and the 2018 revival of UK version (question lozenge and Phone-a-Friend clock).
+In 2021, the show switched to a brand new graphic, inspired by the design of Olga van den Brandt (Dutch version) and the 2018 revival of UK version (question lozenge and Phone-a-Friend clock).
 The question lozenge was expanded to full screen.